-Aside from being used in hundreds of studies, the programs are utilized for commercial genetic evaluation in dairy, beef, pigs, broiler chicken, and fish by major companies/institutions/associations in the US and beyond.
+Aside from being used in hundreds of studies, the programs are utilized for commercial genetic evaluation in dairy, beef, pigs and broiler chicken by major companies/institutions/associations in the US and beyond.

 The programs are written in Fortran 90/95 and originated as exercises for a class taught by Ignacy Misztal at the University of Georgia.
 Over time, they have been upgraded and enhanced by many contributors.
-Details on programming and computing algorithms are available in an Interbull paper (Misztal, 1999) and as course notes.
-Old versions of source codes for nearly all programs are available here.
+Details on programming and computing algorithms are available in an Interbull 1999 paper and as course notes.
+Nearly all programs are available in source code.

-Additional information about the programs is available at http://nce.ads.uga.edu/wiki/doku.php as wiki pages.
-There is a BLUPF90 discussion group at groups.io.
+Online information about the programs is available at http://nce.ads.uga.edu/wiki/doku.php as wiki pages.
+There is discussion group blupf90 at groups.yahoo.com.